trimble-oss/website-modus.trimble.com/content/components/mobile/chips/styles.md

   - "/img/mobile/headers/chips.png"
 tags: [mobile, styles]
 ---
-### Styles

 ## Specifications

 There are two sizes of Chips:

-- By default, Chips should have a height of 48px and a font size 16px
+- By default, Chips should have a height of 48px and 16px font size
-- Smaller variant will have a height of 32px, a font size 14px
+- Smaller variant will have a height of 32px, 14px font size

 {{< img src="/img/mobile/chips-specifications.svg" dark="/img/mobile/chips-specifications-dark.svg" width="961" height="170" class="w-100" alt="Chips Specifications" loading="auto" >}}